nestauk/daps_utils/README.md

 ----------------

 In order to use `MetaflowTask`, you will need to have your repository set up accordingly.
-After installing `daps-utils`, the following command will do this for you:
+After installing `daps-utils`, the following command will do this for you (note that this will also set up [calendar versioning](calendar-versioning)):

 ```bash
 $ metaflowtask-init <REPONAME>